 Recently, someone I know started a mental health blog and said a few things that rubbed me the wrong way.
 I’m sure they mean well and a lot of their content is relatable, so I will not point fingers.
 This is a reaction to start a conversation rather than strong criticism.

 Several phrases along the lines of “your mental illness does not define you” in particular upset me.
 Even on my “good days,” my depression and anxiety are still there.
 While feelings of anxiety are perfectly common in most everyone, the medical anxiety disorder is so much more than just worrying.
 Anxiety disorder is more or less a persistent physiological, psychological, physical and emotional state of stress.
 That is pretty much the bones of what I experience, but my personal anxiety ticks come in many different shapes and sizes depending on the situation.
-I tried my best to describe my particular symptoms in this post I made about a year ago.

 Anxiety rules most of my chains of thought and motives my actions, whether I like it or not, so yes, it actually does define me.
 It may not be a part of me I particular enjoy, but I’m not ashamed of it.
 Removing yourself from your mental illness can be dangerous and unhealthy.
 There is a huge stigma around mental health, particularly in men, and not acknowledging your symptoms or being in denial might only make them worse.
 Rather, we should encourage people to know the signs of anxiety and depression and give tools to coexist with them.
 Do not try to separate a person from their mental illness but rather accept them along with it.